lakeesiv/cam-moodle-auto-login/README.md

   <img src="./img/enter_details.PNG" width="60%"/>
 </p>

+## Using Your Password Manager

+If you are using your own password manager, then you just need to click the button at the bottom to use it.
+You need to make sure that your password manager autofills (within 1s of page load).
+After that you do not need to follow the rest of the steps.

+## Not Using Your Password Manager

 Click the "Set Login Details" button.
 This should open up a drawer where you can enter your login details and set them.
 Your login details will be encrypted and stored in the extensions local storage.

 After that you are ready to go, and it should work as expected.

 ## Removing Data

+If you want to store the password on this extension then.
 After you are all set up, the popup for the extension should look something like this

 <p align="center">